Model locks in Colts vs. Steelers picks, score prediction, SGP for NFL Week 9

 The Pittsburgh Steelers (4-3) will battle to get back into the win column when they host the Indianapolis Colts (7-1) in NFL Week 9 action on Paramount+.
 The Steelers allowed 21 fourth-quarter points to the Green Bay Packers in a 35-25 loss to Aaron Rodgers' former team on Sunday Night Football.
 They will host a Colts team that made quick work of the division rival Tennessee Titans in a 38-14 victory.

 Kickoff from Acrisure Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
-Indianapolis is a 3-point favorite in the latest Colts vs. Steelers odds from SportsLine consensus, while the over/under for total points scored is 49.5.
-The Colts are -166 money line favorites (risk $166 to win $100), while the Steelers are +138 underdogs.
+Indianapolis is a 3.5-point favorite in the latest Colts vs. Steelers odds from SportsLine consensus, while the over/under for total points scored is 51.5.
+The Colts are -187 money line favorites (risk $187 to win $100), while the Steelers are +154 underdogs.
 Before making any Steelers vs. Colts picks, make sure you check out the NFL picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Colts vs. Steelers at DraftKings Sportsbook, where new users get $300 in bonus bets if your initial $5 bet wins and three months of NBA League Pass free: